rkoshak/openhab-rules-tools/mqtt_eb/README.md

 Local publishes to it's own out topic and subscribes to remote's out topic.
 Conversely, remote publishes to it's own out topic and subscribes to local's out topic.
+All the rules must be deployed to both instances.

 ## Star Topology
 In a star topology there is one central 'main' openHAB instance and multiple "satellite" openHAB instances.